 UK Government projects fail, why?

-Why do UK government projects fail time after time?
-Is it a cultural thing, a blindspot when it comes to the practicalities of making a policy a reality.
+Why do UK government projects fail, time after time?
+Is it a blindspot when it comes to the practicalities of making policy a reality.
 In other words, do our leaders know how to plan, resource and manage things?
 If so, might such unawareness precipitate routine failure, fudging and the avoidance reality or accountability?
 This blog consisders what is going wrong.

 “Sometimes I wonder whether the world is being run by smart people who are putting us on or by imbeciles who really mean it.”
 Laurence J. Peter, The Peter Principle

-The quote made me think about inexpert blame-avoiders avoiding the logical consequences of their actions.
-We can’t forget the inexpert often hypocritical blamers heaping pious emotional-waffle on their heads.
-In such cases, huge amounts money and emotional energy are squandered by bickering people who may say they have our best interests at heart, yet no comprehension of where the problems lie or how to correct things.
+Think about our inexpert blame-avoiders avoiding the logical consequences of their actions.
+We can’t forget the inexpert often hypocritical blamers heaping pious emotional-waffle on the failures.
+Thus, huge amounts money and emotional energy are squandered by bickering people who say they have our best interests at heart.
+Ask yourself, do they really know where the real problems lie or how to correct things.
 How can we stop such waste, pain and serial incompetence?

 For example, what control exists over the ongoing consumption of money on unstructured projects like Brexit?
 Can it be true that the weekly cost of leaving the EU is £600M, if correct it’s a tad more than the battle-bus savings offer.